Chan Wa-yen: Biography

 The China National Amateur Athletic Federation chose Chan to join its training camp which started on 16 February 1968.
 As part of the training camp, Chan and seven other students from his university temporarily transferred to National Taiwan Normal University.
 Chan competed in the selection for the 1968 Summer Olympics and won in the lightweight D class, defeating Cheng Cheng-po (鄭正博) 3–2 on 11 August 1968.
 Chan was chosen because the selection committee thought that he had a steady track record and strong technique.
 According to the United Daily News, at the time of his selection, he had "some stamina issues" that were owing to his effort to drop 3 kg in the previous week.
 Chan did not make a one-week training camp for the Olympics held in September 1968 as he was serving in the military.
 His coach, Lin Chung-fu (林忠孚), said he needed to drop 4 kg from his current weight of 55 kg to meet the flyweight weight maximum.
 According to Lin, Chan had steadily gained weight in the military, where he followed a structured and nutritient-rich lifestyle.
 Chan went on leave from the military, traveling from Kaohsiung's Zuoying District to Taipei to join the training camp on 24 September 1968.
 Chan was defeated 5–0 by the Thai boxer Prapan Duangchaoom in the men's flyweight event at the Olympics.
 The scores from the five judges were 58–59, 57–60, 59–60, 58–60, and 55–60.
 According to the Central News Agency, Chan maintained a defensive posture throughout the competition and did not have strong punches that could subdue his challenger.
 Chan had to lose over 4 kg in 13 days because he had been unable to obtain leave from his military training sooner.
 The rapid weight loss caused him to be significantly weakened before the competition.
-Ko-min Shih of United Daily News concluded, "In our country, there are often many uncoordinated systems that hinder athletic progress and affect the training of national teams.
+Shih Ko-min of United Daily News concluded, "In our country, there are often many uncoordinated systems that hinder athletic progress and affect the training of national teams.
 This is one such example."
 After his defeat, Chan returned to the locker room, rested his arm on his coach Lin's shoulder, and sobbed.
 Profoundly touched, Lin responded in tears, "The athlete fought with all his might, but who will cheer him on?"
 The boxing team leader Yen Hui-lin (顏惠霖) said, "I just feel sorry for these athletes.
 Why are they pushing themselves so hard?
 Chan Wa-yen couldn't even get leave; he never participated in the training camp.
 How can he compete?"